aayes89/FreeTVChannel/README.md

 Ready to go

 # TODO

-- Needs a UI implementation to handle CRUD. (only INSERT is enable unti now)
+- Need a UI implementation to handle CRUD. (only INSERT available at the moment)
-- Needs a security implementation to handle access to CRUD operations on API.
+- Need a security implementation to handle access to CRUD operations on the API.
-- Needs a UI improvements.
+- Needs general UI improvements.